Welcome to your Computer Science course

 Before you start

-Please feel free to watch other introductory videos, Ted Talks and YouTube are a good starting place.
-Please do not worry if you don't understand everything, that is what we are going to help you with.
+Please feel free to watch other CCNA videos, Ted Talks and YouTube are a good starting place.
+Please do not worry if you don’t understand everything, that is what we are going to help you with.
 We suggest:

 Our library services offer some excellent guides to help you with your studies and workshops sessions can be booked for individual support.
+Please look at these additional resources that may be of use during your studies.

 Library Academic Skills guides